edgedb/rfcs/text/1025-branches.rst

 branch.

 There must be a new ``switch`` sub-command that allows changing the default branch to connect to by updating the project ``$CONFIG/credentails``.
-We can also offer a post-checkout git hook to update the branch in ``$CONFIG/credentails`` when switching git branches.
+There should be a ``--create`` flag to create the branch if it doesn't exist We can also offer a post-checkout git hook to update the branch in ``$CONFIG/credentails`` when switching git branches.
 The mapping between git and EdgeDB branches can be maintained in the ``$CONFIG/projects/{project}/branches.toml`` file as well.
 When switching